sunyuqian1997/Dagjank/README.md

    - Select the image file
    - Copy the file to the `room-images` folder manually
    - The system will reference it by filename
+3. Images are automatically mapped from `loadme.json` during initial load

 ## How to Use